-Our Certificate IV in Guiding is delivered as a dual qualification in conjunction with the Certificate IV in Outdoor Recreation.
+Our Certificate IV in Guiding is delivered as a dual qualification in conjunction with the Certificate IV in Outdoor Leadership.

 If you’ve got a passion for the outdoors and an appetite for adventure and eco-tourism, this is your course.
 Open up career pathways to adventure tourism, international guiding, outdoor recreation and education with this qualification.
 As an outdoor adventure guide, tour guide or tourism specialist you will be highly sought-after by Victorian and Australian tourism operators.

 Our course prepares you for the demands of the industry.
 It focuses on equipping you with a wide range of outdoor activity training at both guide and instructor levels.
 Learn specific skills in areas such as bushwalking, canoeing, snow sports, rafting, climbing, abseiling, mountain biking, risk management, navigation and trip planning.
 Develop the capabilities required to plan and deliver adventure tourism programs for a wide range of clients.

 Make the most of our vast network of supportive employers, industry bodies and employment opportunities to gain practical industry experience and become ‘job ready’ before you finish your course.
 Gather on-the-job experience and further develop your guiding techniques within placements in different workplace settings.
 This way you’ll position yourself for the best possible employment opportunities.

 |Follow Box Hill Institute - Sport & Recreation on Instagram|

 Box Hill Institute reserves the right to alter or delete details of a course offering, fees or other information provided

 Full time: 12 months (class days and times are variable, students will spend half their time in class and half on specific field-based adventure programs to gain practical activity skill acquisition)

 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.

 After successful completion you may wish to apply for roles such as: